protontypes/open-sustainable-technology/README.md

 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - An awesome list of all available Google Earth Engine Apps and user-specific App Galleries.
 - [earthdata](https://github.com/betolink/earthdata) - A Python library to search and access NASA datasets.
 - [Awesome Green Software](https://github.com/Green-Software-Foundation/awesome-green-software) - Research, tools, code, libraries and training to for building applications that emit less carbon into our atmosphere.
+- [AI for Earth Data Sets](https://github.com/microsoft/AIforEarthDataSets) - Notebooks and documentation for AI-for-Earth-managed datasets on Azure.

 ### Contributors